 Example 8: Simplify the expression .

-Example 9: Solve the linear equation .
+Example 9: Simplify the expression .

-Example 10: Solve the linear equation .
+Example 10: Simplify the expression .

 Apply the distributive property on both sides of the equation to eliminate the grouping symbols.
 Then solve the linear equation as usual.